 This is slightly similar to the XPath Match assertion.
 As we have seen in the XPath Match assertion configuration, there will be two sections – declaration and expected result.

-- Add XQuery Match assertion for the request
+- Add a XQuery Match assertion to the request

-- In the configuration window, click declare button and write the following script
+- In the configuration window, click the declare button and write the following script

-- SOAPUI generates the response for the script
+- SOAPUI generates a response to the script

-XQuery expression also supports XPath Match expression but it has its own scripting syntax which cannot be used in XPath match assertion.
+XQuery expression also supports the XPath Match expression but it has its own scripting syntax which cannot be used in the XPath match assertion.

 We will see one example to fetch all the supplier data response using XQuery expression.
-Look at this sample screenshot to understand better.
+Take a look at this sample screenshot to get a better understanding.

 There are more built-in functions available to use in XQuery expression.
 They are where, order by, for, return and so on.